folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 Most repositories have the Jenkins CI pipeline configured as a "Required status check" (`jenkins/pr_merge`).
 That needs to be removed  and the new Github CI workflow needs to be added to configure the GitHub Workflow successfully.
 It can be done in the following way

 - At the tab: "Settings > Branches > Branch protection rules" edit the current rule.
-- Remove the jenkins continuous intergrattion rule
+- Remove the Jenkins continuous integration rule
 - Add **`github-actions-ci`** as new required status check.

 ### Merge to mainline